 Section 1.
 Number of Board Members

-The number of Board members shall be twelve (12) unless and until the number of members is changed by amendment to these Bylaws.
+The number of Board members shall be at least nine (9) but not more than twelve (12) unless and until the number of members is changed by amendment to these Bylaws.

 Section 2.
 Composition of the Board